Spanning subspace configurations: Acknowledgements

 \section{Acknowledgements}

 The author is grateful to Sara Billey, Brendan Pawlowski, Vic Reiner, and Andy Wilson for many helpful conversations.
 The author thanks Fran\c{c}ois Bergeron for asking how to generalize $X_{n,k}$ to higher-dimensional subspaces.
-The author was partially supported by NSF Grant DMS-1500838.
+The author also thanks the anonymous referees for helpful comments which improved the exposition of this paper.
+The author was partially supported by NSF Grants DMS-1500838 and DMS-1953781.